watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 ### Minimal Prompt Principle

-Minimizing optimization pressure from the model’s training priors by reducing prompt surface area.
+Minimizing optimization pressure from the model's training priors by reducing prompt surface area.

-Verbose prompts activate interpretation and optimization layers, causing the model to “improve” input away from the intended state.
+Verbose prompts activate interpretation and optimization layers, causing the model to "improve" input away from the intended state.
 Minimal prompts reduce this pressure, preserving convergence fidelity.

 *See: [Technical Mechanism](technical_mechanism.md)*